 Most successful musical revues ride on the coattails of at least a smattering of beloved songs.
 The music sometimes derives from theatrical musicals as with “Side by Side by Sondheim,” but more often, successful ones come from the world of popular music, like “Smokey Joe’s Café,” “Ain’t Misbehavin'” (conceived by Maltby in 1978),” and “Jacques Brel is Alive and Well and Living in Paris.”

 What may surprise about “Starting Here, Starting Now” is that the whole roster of songs predates the later Broadway successes of the composers.
 They are salvage from musicals that folded “out of town” or that never made it to any stage!
-Though they are professionally crafted, none have had an independent life outside of the stage and soundtrack recordings, so there are no warm and fuzzy ah-ha moments of familiarity in the whole show.
+Though they are professionally crafted, only a couple have had an independent life outside of the stage and soundtrack recordings, so the warm and fuzzy ah-ha moments of familiarity are lacking in the whole show.